 Here’s the thing about bananas—they have a good reputation in the food world because they are indeed high in potassium, as well as fiber and magnesium, all of which promote lessened fatigue and better heart health.
 But that’s just one side of the story, according to Dr. Gioffre.
 “Bananas seem like the perfect option to grab and go in the morning, but with a closer look, you’ll find that bananas eaten alone aren’t the best option because they’re 25% sugar and moderately acidic,” he says.
 “Without balancing this banana breakfast with a healthy fat, many of banana’s benefits are lost, while spikes in blood sugar and acid are gained.”
 Why should you care about the acidity levels in your food?

 Proponents of an alkaline-aware diet believe that fueling your body with alkaline-rich foods and decreasing the acid intake will balance and regulate your pH levels so your body doesn’t have do it all itself.
-(We talk a lot more about this diet here.)
+(Learn more information on the alkaline diet.)

 Dr. Gioffre claims that because bananas are acidic, they’re not enough to sustain you until lunch.
 “They’ll give you a quick boost, but you’ll soon be tired and feeling hungry,” he says.
 Sound familiar?
 This is indeed the same feeling you get after a sugar high—which makes sense, considering he calls bananas “nature’s candy.”
 “When sugar is consumed in any form, it undergoes the process of fermentation, like beer and wine, and turns into acid and alcohol in your body,” he says.
 “This clogs up your digestive system.”
 If you want to feel energized, manage your weigh, and keep cravings at bay, he says to avoid eating bananas by themselves, and never eat one after a meal; it will spike your blood sugar and set you up for cravings, fatigue, weight gain, inflammation, and more.